mguenther/kafka-junit/README.md

 ### What about JUnit 5?

 There is currently no support for JUnit 5.
 PRs are welcome, though!
+See [ISSUE-004](https://github.com/mguenther/kafka-junit/issues/4) for further information.

 ### Alternative ways